techidaily/site-review-topics/source/_posts/possible-solutions-to-restore-deleted-call-logs-from-gt-10-pro-by-fonelab-android-recover-call-logs.md

 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-content">
   <p>
-    To restore the lost call logs, you only need a professional data recovery software, that is <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a>.
+    To restore the lost call logs, you only need a professional data recovery software, that is <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a>.
 Android data recovery can not only help you restore call logs, but also help you retrieve photos, videos, audio, music, contacts, WhatsApp message, SMS and other data.
 In addition to Infinix GT 10 Pro, it is also suitable for Samsung, Huawei, LG, Sony, ZTE and other Android mobile devices.
 You deserve to try.
 The success rate is almost 100%.
   </p>
 </div>
 </div>